Lifetime Health Cover

 Q: What if my birthday falls in the second half of the year?

 A: Once you turn 31, you have until the following 1 July to purchase hospital cover before the 2% loading applies.
-So if you turned 31 on 8 August 2018 for example, you’ll have until 1 July 2019 to join before the loading catches up with you.
+So if you turned 31 in October for example, you’ll have until 1 July the following year to join before the loading catches up with you.

 Q: When do I stop paying the LHC loading?